JanSharp/VRCActionActivatorSystem/README.md

 # Dependencies

 - `OnBuildUtil`.
-Currently not publicly available anywhere and not included in this repo.
-Requires the version introducing `IOnBuildCallbackV2`.
+Since the file should not be in this folder it is not a `.cs` file in here - it is a `.txt`.
+Simply copy the contents of [](OnBuildUtil.txt) to `Assets/JanSharp/Common/OnBuildUtil.cs`.

 # Internals